RedPointGlobal/redpoint-rpi/docs/readme-configuration.md

     secretName: redpoint-rpi-secrets
 ```

-The chart does not create the Secret — that is the administrator's responsibility.
+The chart does not create the Secret.
+That is the administrator's responsibility.
 This keeps sensitive values out of Helm release metadata and version control.
 Apply the Secret before running `helm install` or `helm upgrade`.

 ### SDK (Cloud Vault)